FodayFuard/Project/README.md

 # Background
 As the demand for data-driven decision-making continues to accelerate across industries, understanding the dynamics of the data analyst labor market has never been more important.
 This project investigates the intersection of wages, skills, and employer demand for data analyst roles in the United States, providing an evidence-based perspective grounded in rigorous analysis.

-Drawing on principles of labor economics and human capital theory, this project utilizes SQL to systematically analyze the dataset with the aim of answering five key questions:
+Drawing on principles of labor economics and human capital theory, this project utilizes SQL to systematically analyze the dataset and answer five key questions:

 1️⃣ What are the top-paying full-time data analyst jobs in the United States?